-If you’re feeling out of practise and not up to the performance standard you previously held, self-compassion may sound something like, “it sucks that I’m out of practise.
+If you’re feeling out of practice and not up to the performance standard you previously held, self-compassion may sound something like, “it sucks that I’m out of practice.
 I feel frustrated than I’m not at the level that I was at before.
 I know that with consistent effort and practise, I’ll be able to do well, just like I’ve been able to do in the past.”

 Working with performance nerves

 Feeling nervous before performing after a long period away is very common, and the tips and techniques used in this guide are for more than just returning after the events of 2020-21.
 We can use them after any time away, including holidays and time out of the industry for any reason including parental or caring responsibilities and recovery from illness and injury.

 We know that the more we do something, the easier and less anxiety provoking it becomes over time.
 So naturally, the more often we are performing, the more our nerves and any anxiousness should ease.
 The opposite is also true – if we have a period of time without performing, it’s possible that nerves and anxieties about performing may creep back in – even if we’ve never experienced them before.

 Nerves in and of themselves are not a bad thing.
 We don’t need to aim to get rid of them, but to channel them in a way that is helpful.